scholarslab/GenericXmlImporter/README.md

 sheet.
 It's usefull to import documents and records from other places or from an older installation of Omeka.

-Process uses [Csv Import], so all imports can be managed in one place.
+Process uses the plugin [Csv Import Full], an improved fork of [Csv Import], so all imports can be managed in one place.

-Currently, to import metadata of extra data of collections, items or files and to update any records, the [Csv Import Full] fork should be used.

 You should create xsl sheets that convert your original xml files into csv ones.
 It's possible too to convert your xml files into an intermediate simple format